ethanwilkins/kopimia/README.md

 ======
 A social network where users can create and form groups.
 The members of a group can then make proposals to change the group.
 Each proposal is discussed and voted on until a majority vote is reached.
-A sort of direct democracy for social media.

 This project is free and open souce software.
 Please feel free to contact me if you'd like to contribute.